Maine hospitals’ COVID-19 patient counts keep climbing

 Central Maine Medical Center in Lewiston also had its confirmed daily average case load drop – from 4.7 last week to 2.1 for the six days ending Wednesday – but also reported unprecedented numbers of inpatients with “suspected” COVID-19 infections, an average of 12.5 each day.

-CMMC spokesperson Ann Kim did not respond to a request Friday afternoon for more information on the unusual number of suspected cases, which were far higher than in any previous week.
+CMMC spokesperson Ann Kim did not have additional information on the unusual number of suspected cases, which was far higher than in any previous week.

 Hospitalizations are a lagging indicator in that they typically occur one to three weeks after a person is exposed to the disease.
 But unlike other metrics, hospitalizations are not dependent on who and how many people were tested.
 They can end in three ways: recovery, death or transfer to another facility.